 The Kröller-Müller Museum is one of the most popular attractions in the Netherlands.
 It’s located in the Hoge Veluwe National Park in Otterlo and is home to one of the world’s greatest modern art collections.

 It served as a second home for renowned artist Vincent van Gogh before becoming a museum, and it is an excellent site for art retreats.
-The museum was founded by art collector Helene Kröller-Müller to exhibit her collection.
+Art collector Helene Kröller-Müller founded the museum to exhibit her fabulous collection.

 There are several art galleries to discover at the museum, and it is also home to the second-largest collection of Van Gogh’s works.
 There are about 90 magnificent paintings and more than 180 sketches on display.